Grandi9/TextMining/README.md

 ## Data Cleaning

-Rare Words : These are the words which are not present in at least 10 reviews using antijoin.
+* Rare Words : These are the words which are not present in at least 10 reviews using antijoin.

-I have then removed the words containing digits(0-9) and stop words.
+* I have then removed the words containing digits(0-9) and stop words.

+## Dictionaries used

+### Bing
+* The sentiment analysis divides the words as positive and negative.
+I have counted the total occurrences of these words in the restaurant reviews.
+An inner join with the sentiment dictionary word list and tokenized restaurant reviews have been taken to capture the sentiment analysis.
+* The accuracy is around 83%.
+The specificity is 91.59% and sensitivity is 64.90%

+### NRC
+* It assigns words into one or more of the following ten categories: positive, negative, anger, anticipation, disgust, fear, joy, sadness, surprise, and trust.
+I have then taken the inner join with our tokenized reviews.
+* The accuracy is 78.67%.
+And sensitivity is 63.95% and specificity is 80.96%

+### AFINN
+* Assigns words with a score that runs between -5 and 5, with negative scores indicating negative sentiment and positive scores indicating positive sentiment.
+* The accuracy is 84.16%.
+The sensitivity is 70.59% and specificity is 87.99%.

+## Models